How many of you have been on a vacation you really looked forward to and yet the outcome was full of unforeseen problems? Here’s our story.

 The year was 1987, we had just purchased a used pop-up camper.
 After packing it with all our belongings, we were finally ready for an exciting maiden voyage out West.
-Our plan was first to make our way to see my roommate from college and her family in Denver and then to Kingman, Arizona where Larry’s family resided.
+Our plan was first to make our way to see my former roommate from college and her family in Denver and then to Kingman, Arizona where my husband Larry’s family resided.
 I had started my career as a high school teacher in 1985 and Larry had a good year in construction.
 There was finally money for a camper instead of pitching our tent often in wet conditions.
-Our children, Deb, Julie, and Aaron, worked hard in school and looked forward to this family vacation.
+Our children, Deborah, Julie, and Aaron, worked hard in school and looked forward to this family vacation.
 What could possibly go wrong?

-While singing the top hits on the radio, we were just 30 miles from Denver when we saw a storm ahead.
+While singing the top hits with the radio, we were just 30 miles from Denver when we saw a storm ahead.
 Unlike the Midwest, a storm on the horizon was easy for all of us to see.
 We had a contest guessing how long it would take for us to enter the storm.
 “I say it will take 15 minutes,” said Deb.
 “No, said Julie, “20 minutes”.
 Aaron just looked ahead in wonderment as we got closer and closer.
 I was keeping track of the time for the contest.
-Ray Charles was singing“Hit the Road Jack” while we counted the minutes.
+Ray Charles was singing “Hit the Road Jack” while we counted the minutes.
 All of a sudden, a gusting wind unfolded sending us directly into the eye of the storm.
 “Oh No!” said Larry as he looked out the rearview mirror to see the top of our camper sliced off like a can of Campbell soup and flying onto the road.
 Fortunately, there was no one behind us.
 Larry had his head on the steering wheel crying out, “Oh God Why?”

 The storm had also blown our personal belongings onto the highway.
 As we gathered them up, two hippy guys stopped to give us a hand.
 “Don’t worry, be happy.
 These things happen all the time,” they chimed.
 “We are here to do our good deed for the day.”
 You can take it to the Camper Repair Shop in town and they will fix it for you.”
 The rain tapered off and overhead we could see a magnificent double rainbow.
 Maybe there was hope.
 The helpful hippies gave us a hand putting the wind-ripped camper top back on and we made our way to downtown, Denver.
 Deb reminded us that the song during the storm was, “Hit the Road, Jack.”